-- Achieve high standards and make excellent progress. - Enable those not achieving age-related expectations to narrow the gap and catch up with peers. - Have and be able to use high quality personal, learning and thinking skills and become independent learners. - Enjoy learning and lessons. - Have and be able to use high quality functional skills, including literacy, numeracy and ICT skills. - Value their learning outside of the curriculum and relate to the taught curriculum.
+- Achieve high standards and make excellent progress. - Ensure that every child leaves school with the skills and knowledge they need to reach their full potential, in both their further education and in their day to day lives. - Enable those not achieving age-related expectations to narrow the gap and catch up with peers. - Enjoy learning and lessons. - Have and be able to use high quality functional skills, including literacy, numeracy and ICT skills. - Value their learning outside of the curriculum and relate to the taught curriculum.